 Seen as “old-fashioned” by some, Lego needed to do something to put itself back on the map and show people it was very much still a go-to toy.
 And it did.

-In 2011 it launched its Lego Friends line in a bid to appeal to girls and bin off the ‘boys only’ stereotype, a few years later (2014) they released “The Lego Movie”, and, to this day, they piggyback onto big names like Star Wars, Friends, Harry Potter and Marvel Superheroes to add another dimension to their offering and keep contemporary.
+In 2011 it launched its Lego Friends line in a bid to appeal to girls and bin off the ‘boys only’ stereotype, a few years later (2014) they released “The Lego Movie”, and, to this day, they piggyback onto big names like Star Wars, Friends, Harry Potter and Marvel Superheroes to add another dimension to their offering and remain contemporary.

 Combined, their efforts transformed Lego into a franchise - not just a toy.